Gonzo Without End, Amen

 As modern America swirls the drain, I’m often asked, “What would Hunter say?”
 I don’t know; I would not presume to know.
 He was a complicated man and impossible to predict.
 But the short answer is this: If Hunter was alive today, he’d kill himself.
 He was a patriot and an admirer of all of those great handwritten American documents.
 He could not have lived in the world where the best principles of our nation were fouled upon by buffoons.

 Likewise, I don’t know how he would feel about the proliferation of gonzo in this stifling atmosphere of repression and dread.
 Maybe I’m wrong.
-Maybe he would want gonzo cut loose, to become egalitarian and set on this world on fire.
+Maybe he would want gonzo cut loose, to become egalitarian and set this world on fire.
 Maybe he would see each new screed as a blow against the empire.

 We can only imagine.